MicrosoftEdge/MSEdgeExplainers/Popup/explainer.md

 * **Animating state transitions:** applying animations and transitions to interactive elements’ show/hide states can be difficult.
 For example, to apply a CSS transition the element must first produce an initial box before its properties can be transitioned to new values.
 That requires a two step process to first show the element, and in a subsequent frame, initiate a transition by applying a class.
 Likewise, since the browser manages the visibility of the popup for light dismiss behaviors, it is impossible to apply a close animation.
 To address this issue perhaps the answer is to invent a new CSS animation primitive that is triggered when an element stops producing a box.

 ## Appendix

+### The `hidden` attribute

+This proposal specifies that, similarly to the `dialog` element, the `open` attribute can be used to show a `popup`.
+Currently, authors are advised to add a `hidden` attribute to `dialog` when hiding it, as there are [some quirks with removing the `open` attribute](https://html.spec.whatwg.org/multipage/interactive-elements.html#the-dialog-element).
+Rather than porting over this behavior to `popup`, it would be ideal to [adjust the behavior on `dialog`](https://github.com/whatwg/html/issues/5802).
+As a result and to provide simpler authoring, we are proposing that authors solely remove/add the `open` attribute in order to toggle visibility of a `popup`, as opposed to introducing the `hidden` attribute to this new element.

 ### Anchoring and event bubbling